TORQUAY and TOR MOHAM PARISH.

 Beavis George, Lr Union st

-Sewell Wm., Hr Union st
+ewell Wm., Hr Union st

 Trist Anthy., Temperance st

-CHEMISTS &DRUGSTS.
+CHEMISTS &DRUG

 Glynn Wm., Madeira place